ashishpradhan0696/leanced.com-production/README.md

 ## Optimizations

-Few of the optimizations and tests:
+Few of the optimizations and tests:   (More to be added)

 #**ROUTE BASED CODE-SPLITTING**